Lesson 1 of 18

 Lead is the most patient poison there is.

-It does not kill you.
-It dulls you.
+It does not kill you, it dulls you.
 A few IQ points here, a little more impulsivity there, spread so thin across a whole population that no one feels the cut.
-Our predecessors put it in the gasoline and the paint, and it has been quietly defending itself inside us ever since.
+The people before us put it in the gasoline and the paint, and it has been quietly hiding inside us ever since.

 We dosed a whole country.
 Then we mostly stopped.